MikeCurleyCoosan/myproject/README.md

 ### 5.2 Code Contributions

-If you're interested in contributing code, we'd love to have your help!
-You can [fork the repository](link-to-fork) and submit a pull request with your changes.
+If you're interested in contributing code, I would love to have your help!
+You can [open a pull request](https://github.com/MikeCurleyCoosan/myproject/pulls) on our GitHub repository here, which I will endevour to respond to in a timely manner.

 ----
 ## 6.0 Author